hashicorp/terraform/website/source/docs/providers/aws/r/elastic_beanstalk_application_version.html.markdown

 The following arguments are supported:

 * `name` - (Required) A unique name for the this Application Version.
-* `application` – (Required) Name of the application that contains the version to be deployed.
+* `application` - (Required) Name of the Beanstalk Application the version is associated with.
 * `description` - (Optional) Short description of the Application Version.
-* `bucket` - (Required) Name of S3 bucket where the Application Version is stored.
+* `bucket` - (Required) S3 bucket that contains the Application Version source bundle.
-* `key` - (Required) Name of S3 object that contains the Application Version.
+* `key` - (Required) S3 object that is the Application Version source bundle.

 ## Attributes Reference

 The following attributes are exported:

 * `name` - The Application Version name.